 Wash your cookware with warm soap and water before the first use, or run it through the dishwasher.
-Rinse to remove all soap residue and dry it with a soft towel.
+Rinse to remove all soap residue and dry it with a soft towel after cleaning Cuisinart stainless steel pans.
 Cuisinart recommends using a non-lemon detergent to preserve the integrity of the finish.

-After cooking with a Cuisinart stainless steel pot or pan, fill it with hot water and detergent and let it stand until the water has turned lukewarm.
+After cooking with Cuisinart stainless steel cookware, fill it with hot water and detergent and let it stand until the water turns lukewarm.
 Use a sponge to clean the pot or pan, rinse and wipe dry with a soft cloth.
 Although you can clean your Cuisinart cookware in the dishwasher, frequent dishwasher cleaning will scratch the finish.

 Calcium-rich foods, such as dairy products, salmon, broccoli or peas, may stain your cookware.
+Cuisinart cookware discoloration doesn't affect the performance, but it takes away from the look of your cookware.
 Warm some vinegar, apply to a dry cloth and wipe the stains until they disappear.
-Foods like pasta and oatmeal can leave your cookware with a cloudy residue.
-Use a cleaning product like Bon-Ami or Cameo with a soft, damp cloth to remove it.
+Foods like pasta and oatmeal can leave your cookware with a cloudy residue, so use a cleaning product like Bon-Ami or Cameo with a soft, damp cloth to remove it.

-Food that burns in the pan may leave a black residue that seems impossible to remove.
-Soak the pan in warm water with a little detergent, then wipe with a sponge.
-If the black residue will not come off, add 1 inch of warm water to the pan with 1 tbsp. of a non-lemon dishwater detergent.
-Bring the mixture to a boil, reduce heat and let it simmer for approximately 15 minutes.
+If your pan has black marks from burnt-on food, soak the pan in warm water with a little detergent, then wipe with a sponge.
+For stubborn residue, add 1 inch of warm water and 1 tablespoon of a non-lemon dishwater detergent, bring the mixture to a boil, reduce heat and let it simmer for 15 minutes.
 Allow the water to cool in the pan, rinse under cool water and let it drain.
-Use a sponge or plastic spatula to remove the remaining residue.
-You may need to repeat this step one to two more times.
+Use a sponge or plastic spatula to remove the remaining residue, and repeat this step one to two more times if needed.

 The burner on your stove may stain the outside bottom of your pans.
 Use an oven cleaner to remove the stains.
 Follow the manufacturer's directions for using the cleaner.
 If the directions call for a warm oven, heat the pan before using the cleaner on it.